You are hereSo You Want to Grow Cannabis?

 You should always at least do a quick google search before you try any new technique.

 Why make your plants be the guinea pig of an experiment that someone else has already tried before?

-For example, it may seem like a good idea to give your growing cannabis Miracle-Gro nutrients, or plant your seeds in the original Miracle-Gro soil you have laying around the house.
+For example, it may seem like a good idea to give your growing cannabis Miracle-Gro nutrients because it's easily available/cheap, or plant your seeds in the original Miracle-Gro soil you have laying around the house.
 Unfortunately the standard Miracle-Gro formula does not contain the right ratio of nutrients for cannabis, especially during the budding stage.
-Using original Miracle-Gro nutrients during flowering can hurt your plants and dramatically reduce yields.
+Using original Miracle-Gro nutrients during flowering can hurt your plants and reduce your yields.